viamrobotics/docs/docs/data/dataset.md

 {{<gif webm_src="/data/delete-from-dataset.webm" mp4_src="/data/delete-from-dataset.mp4" alt="Remove from dataset">}}

-Additionally, you can use the [`viam data dataset remove` command](/fleet/cli/#data) to remove an image or group of images matching a specific filter using the Viam CLI.
+Alternatively, you can use the [`viam data dataset remove` command](/fleet/cli/#data) to remove an image or group of images matching a specific filter using the Viam CLI.

 ### View the data in a dataset